 Focus on something that you want to pursue instead of something you want to escape.

-I knew personally the colleagues I tried to help, so my suggestions for them were specific to what I knew they enjoyed and were good at.
+I knew personally the colleagues I tried to help, so my suggestions were specific to what I knew they enjoyed and were good at.
 What I offer here in the written word has to be more generic.
 That doesn’t matter, though.
 Neither the ideas’ specificity nor the ideas themselves matter.
-What matters most is whether you decide to focus on how can or why you can’t.
+What matters most is whether you decide to focus on how you can or why you can’t.

 Realize the Worst Will Probably Never Happen